mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 Next, the *brain-nerve system*.
 About the brain-nerve system, Dogen Zenji says, “Do not think good or bad; do not administer pros and cons.”
 Or, “Cease all the movements of the conscious mind, the gauging of all thoughts and views.
 Have no design on becoming a Buddha.”

-(*Transcriber’s Note:* The translation is by Norman Waddell and Masao Abe; see [*The Heart of Dogen's Shobogenzo* (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf).
+(*Transcriber’s Note:* The translation is by Norman Waddell and Masao Abe, from *The Heart of Dogen's Shobogenzo*.
 Alternative translations for “do not administer pros and cons” include “do not judge true or false,” or “do not consider right and wrong.”)

 That is the brain-nerve system.
 According to the brain-nerve system, we have to regulate mind.
 Mind is characterized by attachment: attaching to one of two extreme ideas.
 This is the characteristic of mind.
 So, we have to make arrangement of the function of the mind ...